“I do not mind what language an opera is sung in so long as it is an language I do not understand.” Sir Edward Appleton

 Opera singing is first and foremost a passion: we love music, we train our musical ears, then we start joyfully discovering new works by Wolfgang Amadeus Mozart (The Magic Flute, for example, with Queen of the Night), Bizet, Gaetano Donizetti, Richard Wagner, Rossini, etc.

 The first thing you need to learn is to sing in key.
 Ideally, you’ll learn this as young as possible so that you won’t have too many gaps in your knowledge and will be able to effortlessly tackle the more difficult activities later on in your training.
-Additionally, you should consider music theory classes or singing lessons.
+Additionally, you should consider music theory classes or online singing lessons.
 There are plenty of music workshops and classes around the country for young children who are interested in it.

 Unfortunately, some people are more talented than others when it comes to music.
 Not everyone has a naturally beautiful voice or a mastery of vibrato necessary to play the starring role in an opera.
 However, even if you do have the voice of a famous tenor, it’s not worth anything if you don’t persevere with singing or just stop enjoying music altogether.